ysyk2021/the-power-of-mindful-listening-techniques-for-personal-growth-and-connection-with-others/src/chapter-6-1.md

-Chapter 5: Overcoming Obstacles to Mindful Listening: Common barriers to practicing mindful listening
+Common barriers to practicing mindful listening
 =====================================================================================================

 In this chapter, we will explore common barriers that prevent us from practicing mindful listening and strategies for overcoming them.